masastack/MASA.Blazor/src/Doc/MASA.Blazor.Doc/Demos/Components/Stepper/misc/linearSteppers.md

 ## en-US

-Non-editable steps force a user to process linearly through your process.
+Linear steppers will always move a user through your defined path.